jthrilly/gh-helper/README.md

 ## How it works

-1. **Authentication**: Your Claude API key is stored securely using `gh extension config`
+1. **Authentication**: Uses Claude Code CLI with your existing Claude subscription
 2. **Diff extraction**: The tool stages all changes and extracts the diff
-3. **AI generation**: Claude Haiku 3.5 analyzes the diff and generates a conventional commit message
+3. **AI generation**: Claude Sonnet 4.5 analyzes the diff via `claude -p` command
 4. **Interactive review**: You can accept, edit, regenerate, or cancel the commit
 5. **Git operations**: Uses safe `execFile` wrappers for all git commands

+## Subscription Benefits

+- **Fixed Cost**: Your Claude Pro ($20/month) or Max ($200/month) covers unlimited commit generation
+- **No Per-Token Charges**: Unlike API usage, subscription includes all interactions
+- **Higher Limits**: Max provides 200-800 prompts every 5 hours
+- **Unified Account**: Same subscription works for web interface and CLI tools

 ## Security

-- API keys are stored securely using GitHub CLI's extension configuration system
-- Never committed to the repository
+- No API keys required - uses OAuth-based Claude Code authentication
+- Authentication handled by official Claude Code CLI
 - All git operations use `execFile` to prevent command injection
+- Subscription-based access eliminates key management risks

 ## Troubleshooting

 ### "Not a git repository" error
 Make sure you're running the command inside a git repository.

-### "No API key found" error
+### "Claude Code authentication required" error
-Run `gh helper auth` to configure your Claude API key.
+Run `claude login` to authenticate with your Claude subscription, then verify with `gh helper auth --check`.

-### "Invalid API key" error
+### "Claude Code CLI not found" error
-Verify your API key is correct and has valid permissions.
-You can update it with `gh helper auth`.
+Install Claude Code CLI: `npm install -g @anthropic-ai/claude-code`

 ### No changes to commit
 Make sure you have uncommitted changes in your repository.
 The tool will stage them automatically.